FrostyX/infra-docs/kickstarts.rst

 at server beach (see below for clarification).
 Make sure to update the amount of memory (-r) and the architecture of the repo that you point to for the machine you're building.

-There are differences between kvm and xen, specifically with how consoles are handled.

 KVM inside PHX::